 Artwork: Giampaolo Tomasetti

 The epic embraces victories and sufferings, celebrates eternity and monotony as it continues to flourish in the minds of readers creating an eternal quest.
 Storytelling is an ancient art and this huge epic weaves many stories of each character, be it a male or female, big or small, the wicked or the good, be god or human.

-From generations these stories flow in our heart and mind in form of contemporary discussions, meditative insights, affirmative actions, hypothetical questions, moral struggles that embodies human themes in today’s life.
+From generations, these stories flow in our heart and mind in the form of contemporary discussions, meditative insights, affirmative actions, hypothetical questions, moral struggles that embodies human themes in today’s life.

 Mahabharata is an intellectual, spiritual and emotional journey of our incomplete lives finding answers through intuitive awareness or universal mind.